How To Transfer Cryptocurrency by Inheritance

 Data encryption makes access to information by third parties incredibly difficult.
 However, no technology in the world can grant absolute protection against intruders.

-It is convenient to store the crypto wallet number and password on any data carrier: paper, memory card or flash drive.
-The most convenient and secure option for storing such information is a safe.
-Important moment is that the safe itself must also be inaccessible to outsiders.
-Such requirements are fully met by a bank safe or bank cell because only its owner has access to it.
+It is convenient to store your cryptocurrency wallet address and password on some kind of data storage: paper, memory card, flash drive.
+The most convenient and secure option for storing recorded information is considered to be a safe.
+However, it must also be inaccessible to unauthorised persons.
+A safe deposit box or bank safe, to which only their owner has access, meets these requirements.

 When formalising a testament, the testator may grant heirs the rights to use the bank cell, without disclosing what information is inside it.
-Thus, the anonymity of cryptocurrency assets would be kept.
+Thus, the anonymity of cryptocurrencies would be kept.